BahaaKaaki/490-Intro-to-Machine-learning/README.md

-## Intro to Machine learning using Pyhton
+## Intro to Machine learning using Python

 ### Content